Shaz-Techie/Customer-Churn-Analysis-for-a-Bank/README.md

   ![Dashboard Image 2](https://github.com/user-attachments/assets/f142b2d1-00cd-4822-ad7c-5415bbc7d0d1)

 ## Findings
--About 20% of Total customers have left the bank which is double than the expected churn percentage(10%).
+- About 20% of Total customers have left the bank which is double than the expected churn percentage(10%).
 - About 48% of customers are inactive.
 - About 29% of the customers do not hold credit card.
 - Non-credit card holders are more likely to leave the bank than credit card holders.